-- Community and Stakeholder Engagement Framework
+- Community and Stakeholder Engagement Framework;

-- Leederville Place Plan, Oval Master Plan and Activity Centre Plan
+- Leederville Place Plan, Oval Master Plan and Activity Centre Plan;

-- Beaufort Street Place Plan
+- Beaufort Street Place Plan:

-- Robertson Park Development Plan
+- Robertson Park Development Plan;

-- Norfolk Planning Precinct
+- Smoke Free Town Centre Project;

-- Smoke Free Town Centre Project
+- Vibrant Spaces Policy;

-- Vibrant Spaces Policy
+- Signs and Advertising Policy; and

-- Local Development Plan No. 40 Frame Court
+- Local Development Plan No. 40 Frame Court (TBC).

-This initiative will raise community members' awareness of all the projects that are being advertised at the same time, and minimise engagement fatigue.
-Each project will continue to satisfy all individual requirements as well as include engagement activities that present all projects at once.
-A description of each of the engagement activities is provided below:
+This initiative will raise awareness of the projects that are being advertised at the same time, and minimise engagement fatigue.
+Each project will satisfy all individual requirements and include communications that present all projects at once.
+Communications and engagement activities for the grouped consultations include: